 - (c) to provide for subdivision where all resulting lots are capable of providing for buildings that will not unacceptably impact on the natural environment or the amenity of neighbouring properties, - (d) to provide for subdivision that does not adversely affect the heritage significance of any heritage item or heritage conservation area, - (e) to provide for subdivision where all resulting lots can be provided with adequate and safe access and services, - (f) to maintain the existing function and character of rural areas and minimise fragmentation of rural land, - (g) to ensure that lot sizes and dimensions are able to accommodate development consistent with relevant development controls. - (2) This clause applies to a subdivision of any land shown on the Lot Size Map that requires development consent and that is carried out after the commencement of this Plan. - (3) The size of any lot resulting from a subdivision of land to which this clause applies is not to be less than the minimum size shown on the Lot Size Map in relation to that land. - (3A) If a lot is a battle-axe lot or other lot with an access handle, the area of the access handle is not to be included in calculating the lot size. - (4) This clause does not apply in relation to the subdivision of any land- - (a) by the registration of a strata plan or strata plan of subdivision under the Strata Schemes Development Act 2015, or - (b) by any kind of subdivision under the Community Land Development Act 1989.

-The site has a minimum lot size of 700sqm.
-The proposal is for alterations and additions to an existing dwelling house, a swimming pool and associated works.
+Not applicable - the site has a minimum lot size of 700sqm.
 The proposal does not change the lot size of the property, nor does it propose any subdivision amendments.
 Clause 4.1 is not applicable to this assessment.